Skip to main content

 Takeaways

-• Single-table DynamoDB for connection + session state is plenty.
+• One DynamoDB table is plenty for connection + session state.
 Two item types, one pk.
 No GSI, narrow IAM, simple deploy.
+The user-scoped item is what makes reconnects resume the same Bedrock session.

 Where this goes next